Tribal Habits has four manually assessable building blocks which can be used throughout any topic or article.

 The combination of these two progression options allows creators to carefully determine how an explorer moves through a topic.

-Creators and Assessors can access a topic or article and see an Assess menu item on the top right of the creator view.
-This menu has tabs to assess each of the four assessable building blocks.
+Creators and Assessors can access items in a topic or article and see an Assess menu item on the top right of the creator view.
+This menu has tabs to assess each of the four assessable elements.
+Learn more about how to navigate to this Assess menu and about notifications of pending items for assessment in this article.

 How are explorer contributions assessed?

-Each building block has a largely similar assessment process.
+Each element has a largely similar assessment process.

-• First, there is a dropdown menu to select one of the building blocks by their label or title.
-To assist with assessment, additional information will then be shown - such as the task instructions or event information.
+First, there is a dropdown menu to select one of the elements by their label or title.

-• Second, creators and assessors can then review explorer activity in the selected building block.
-They can grade each explorer (pending, pass or fail).
+Third, creators and assessors can then review explorer activity in the selected element in the table below.
+They can grade each explorer as required.
 The selection is instant - there is no save button - allowing for rapid assessments.

-If the assessment process was preventing an explorer from completing a topic, then when all assessable building blocks are in the pass grade, the explorer's enrolment will be set to complete automatically (the explorer will not need to log back in to trigger then completed status).
+Note: If a pending item was preventing an explorer from completing a topic, then when all assessable submissions are in the pass grade, the explorer's enrolment will be set to complete automatically (the explorer will not need to log back in to trigger then completed status).

-How does an assessable building block appear to explorers?
+How does an assessable item appear to learners?

-Each building block appears slightly differently but utilises the same assessment indicators.
+Each item appears slightly differently but utilises the same assessment indicators.

 Pending.
 This status indicates a submission has been made and is awaiting assessment.